Laura-LeeHollande/Laura-LeeHollande/README.md

 ## 🌟 About Me

-I'm a passionate developer with a love for programming and project managin.
+I'm a passionate developer with a love for programming and project managing.
 By day, I develop some digital solutions for mall centers around the world, and by night, I transform into a reader enjoyer.
 My mission is to help girls to discover their coding talents, and I'm on a journey to be proud of what I do.

 ## 🔧 Tech Stack